Yason287/secure-file-sharing-system/README.md

 1. Generate a random AES-256 key
 2. Encrypt the file using AES-GCM
 3. Encrypt the AES key using the receiver’s RSA public key
-4. Sign the AES key using the sender’s RSA private key
+4. Create a digital signature over:
+   - nonce
+   - ciphertext
+   - encrypted AES key
 5. Send:
-   - Encrypted file
+   - Encrypted file (ciphertext + nonce)
    - Encrypted AES key
    - Signature

 ### Receiver side:
+- Verify the signature using the sender’s public key
 - Decrypt AES key using RSA private key
-- Verify signature using sender’s public key
 - Decrypt file using AES

 ---